 Some members of myPHteam have asked about how their pulmonary arterial hypertension (PAH) relates to their hearts and lungs.
 “What does PAH mean or do to your heart?
 The shortness of breath is very scary,” one member posted.

-This article provides a general overview of the connection between your heart and lungs and how they function together.
+This article provides a general overview of the connection between your heart and lungs and how they work together.
 To understand one system, you’ll need to understand the other.
-Armed with this knowledge, you’ll have a better idea of what’s happening in your body with PAH.
+With this knowledge, you’ll have a better idea of what’s happening in your body with PAH.

-Your lungs and heart are interconnected systems that rely on one another to do their jobs.
+Your lungs and heart work closely together and rely on each other.
 Blood is constantly moving in and out of these organs to supply your body with the oxygen and nutrients it needs.
-According to the Cleveland Clinic, your heart and lungs circulate about 2,000 gallons of blood every day.
+According to Cleveland Clinic, your heart and lungs circulate about 2,000 gallons of blood every day.

 Your pulmonary circuit begins in your right atrium.
-This upper right part of your heart takes in oxygen-poor blood from two big veins — the superior vena cava and the inferior vena cava.
+This upper right part of your heart takes in blood with low oxygen from two large veins, the superior vena cava and the inferior vena cava.
 The blood travels through your right atrium and passes through the tricuspid valve.
-These flaps open and close to make sure blood moves the right way through your heart.
+This valve has flaps that open and close to keep blood moving the right way through your heart.

 The tricuspid valve controls blood from your right atrium into your right ventricle.
 This lower chamber then pushes blood through the pulmonary valve and into your pulmonary arteries.
-They’re the only arteries in your body that carry oxygen-poor blood.
+They’re the only arteries in your body that carry blood with low oxygen.
 They branch off into a left artery and a right artery that carry blood to your left lung and right lung.

-The left ventricle is the part of the heart that pumps oxygen-rich blood to the rest of your body.
+The left ventricle pumps oxygen-rich blood to the rest of your body.
 Blood travels through the aortic valve and into the aorta — the largest artery in your body — and then flows to your other organs, tissues, and cells.

 You can take extra steps to take care of your lungs and heart, especially while living with PAH.
-Your doctor will likely encourage you to eat a healthy diet, try to limit stress, quit smoking, and exercise regularly.
+Your doctor will likely encourage you to eat a healthy diet, try to limit stress, quit smoking (if you smoke), and exercise regularly.

 You may have high blood pressure in your pulmonary arteries for several reasons.
-The World Health Organization (WHO) classifies PH into five distinct groups based on the specific cause.
-Some types of PH are caused by heart problems.
-Others are caused by lung diseases that can also hurt the heart.
+The World Health Organization (WHO) classifies PH into five groups based on the cause.
+Some types of PH are caused by heart problems, whereas others are caused by lung diseases that can also strain the heart.

-Group 1 PH refers to pulmonary arterial hypertension.
-This condition makes your pulmonary arteries stiff, thick, and narrow.
+Group 1 PH refers to pulmonary arterial hypertension, a condition that makes your pulmonary arteries stiff, thick, and narrow.
 The right side of your heart has to work harder to pump blood to your lungs.
 Eventually, PAH can lead to right-sided heart failure.

 Many cases of PAH are idiopathic, meaning they have no known cause.
 Other causes of PAH include: